 A pretty good tool.

-But it doesn't eliminate the need to occasionally just get up from the computer.
+But it doesn't negate the need to sometimes just get up from the computer.